PremRL/fix-tcpip-project/README.md

 ##### TxTCPIP
 - Queue - Manages data received from the upper layer in the transmit path, controlled by the TPU for reading data, searching contents and sending a TCP payload.
-- ChecksumCal and RAM - Used for calculating a 16-bit checksum for the TCP/IP protocol, serving as an intermediate buffer to store the TCP payload during the calculation.
+- CheckSumCal and RAM - Used for calculating a 16-bit checksum for the TCP/IP protocol, serving as an intermediate buffer to store the TCP payload during the calculation.
 - TCPHdGen and IPHdGen - Contain a certain number of registers and have an RAM interface for writing a TCP/IP header necessary for the packet being sent.
 - TxOutCtrl - Selects data from multiple sources, organises them into a TCP/IP format before transmitting to the Ethernet system.